amacsmith/mac-term/README.md

 Let's start by selecting the NLP library and integrating it with our terminal AI model.
 This will give us a solid foundation for implementing the rest of the features.

+**NLP Library Selection:**

+After considering various options, I recommend using **spaCy** as our NLP library.
+SpaCy is a modern NLP library that offers:

+1. **High-performance processing:** SpaCy uses a unique approach to NLP processing, which makes it faster and more efficient than other libraries.
+2. **Simple and intuitive API:** SpaCy's API is designed to be easy to use, even for those without extensive NLP experience.
+3. **Pre-trained models:** SpaCy comes with pre-trained models for several languages, including English.

+**Integrating spaCy with our terminal AI model:**

+To integrate spaCy with our terminal AI model, we'll need to:

+1. **Install spaCy:** Install spaCy using pip or conda.
+2. **Import spaCy:** Import the spaCy library in our Python script.
+3. **Load a pre-trained model:** Load a pre-trained spaCy model for English (or another language of your choice).
+4. **Tokenize user input:** Use spaCy to tokenize user input, breaking it down into individual words or tokens.
+5. **Analyze tokenized input:** Analyze the tokenized input using spaCy's built-in functions, such as part-of-speech tagging and named entity recognition.

+**Next Steps:**

+With spaCy integrated with our terminal AI model, we can start implementing the command-line syntax analysis and goal-oriented assistance features.

+1. **Command-Line Syntax Analysis:** Develop a module to analyze command-line syntax and extract relevant information (e.g., file names, directory paths).
+2. **Goal-Oriented Assistance Module:** Create a module that asks users about their goals when starting a task and offers helpful command suggestions throughout the process.